AlirezaHPC/365-examples-from-JavaScript/README.md

 115: Write a function that calculates the factorial of each number.
 116: Create an array with the names of the cities of Urmia, Sanandaj, Tabriz, Tehran and then print the elements of the array.
 117: Define two variables x = 10, y = 7 and then perform the following expressions using computational operators, put the result of each line in the result variable and display it.
-118: Create an associative array whose elements look like this, and then print the values of the array using the foreach loop.
+118: Create an array whose elements are even numbers less than 20 and then print the values of the array using the foreach loop.

 119: Write a program that reads two arrays that define n elements and are set by the user.
 Puts in these two arrays then performs the following operations
 A) The method finds the common elements of the two arrays